sourcegraph/about/projects/about-repository.md

  - Powerful internal communication tool that allows engineers own shipping products end to end and focus on the user.
  - Demonstrates efficiency: a single document is used for product planning and our release announcement.
  - Amazon does this internally: they pre-write the press release for anything they ship.

-Our blog content is also open and available.
-You can also see work in progress blog posts before they're published.

 Process:
  - We kick off projects with the project document in this repo.